-- 34. As previously stated, Spalding Magistrates' Court would require a considerable amount of investment to bring the accommodation to a standard which would enable the delivery of all Magistracy proceedings.
+- 26. Under section 149 of the Equality Act 2010, when exercising its functions the Ministry of Justice is under a legal duty to have 'due regard' to the need to: - a. eliminate unlawful discrimination, harassment and victimisation and other prohibited conduct under the Act; - b. advance equality of opportunity between different groups (those who share a protected characteristic and those who do not); and - c. foster good relations between different groups. - 27.
+In line with our responsibilities under the Equality Act 2010 we have considered, on the basis of the available evidence, the likely impact the proposed closure of Spalding Magistrates' Court will have on individuals with protected characteristics. - 28.
+Spalding Magistrates' Court would require a considerable amount of investment to bring the accommodation to a standard which would enable the delivery of all Magistracy proceedings.
 It provides poor quality accommodation for agency staff, witnesses, prisoners and disabled people, and the building poses a number of security risks.
-Although disabled court users are able to access the building, they are unable to access the court room located on the first floor as there is no lift. - 35.
-More specific details of the accommodation at Spalding are set out in the consultation document, and also in the consultation response document. - 36.
-A Fire and Security assessment was undertaken in July 2012, which stated that the cells were significantly below standard and the custodial facilities were unusable; from which point all custodial cases were listed and heard at Grantham Magistrates' Court. - 37.
-It is proposed that any work from Spalding Magistrates' Court continue to be listed at Boston Magistrates' Court, which has excellent accommodation facilities and is fully accessible to disabled users and therefore helps to advance equality of opportunity for disabled court users.
-It has two court rooms with separate waiting areas for prosecution and defence witnesses, and also provides improved accommodation for Victim and Witness Service, Probation and Crown Prosecution Service colleagues in the provision of workstations and offices. - 38.
-Our analysis of public transport links, journey times and travel costs between Boston and Spalding is set out in the proposals section of the consultation document.
+Although disabled court users are able to access the building, they are unable to access the court room located on the first floor as there is no lift.
+More specific details of the accommodation at Spalding are set out in the proposals section of the consultation document (page 9). - 29.
+A Fire and Security assessment was undertaken in July 2012, which stated that the cells were significantly below standard and the custodial facilities were unusable; from which point all custodial cases were listed and heard at Grantham Magistrates' Court. - 30.
+It is proposed that any work from Spalding Magistrates' Court continue to be listed at Boston Magistrates' Court, which has excellent accommodation facilities and is fully accessible to disabled users and therefore helps to promote equality of opportunity for disabled court users.
+It has two court rooms with separate waiting areas for prosecution and defence witnesses, and also provides improved accommodation for Victim and Witness Service, Probation and Crown Prosecution Service colleagues in the provision of workstations and offices. - 31.
+Our analysis of public transport links, journey times and travel costs between Boston and Spalding is set out in the proposals section of the consultation document (page 10).
 The distance between the two courts is approximately 15 miles.
 The estimated travel time between the two town centre locations is 25 minutes by car, or 49 minutes by bus.
 There is a bus service available throughout the day, and the cost of a return fare is currently £7.25.
-We believe this to be reasonable. - 39.
+We believe this to be reasonable. - 32.
 Some travel time impacts were experienced when cases ceased being heard at Spalding Magistrates' Court.
-However, no new changes to journey times will arise should the court close following the consultation process.
+However, no new changes to journey times will arise should the court close following consultation.